Gallogly Family Foundation

 Applicants work with a nonprofit host organization to submit a proposal to the Foundation for a fellowship project.
 Projects must align closely with the host organization’s mission and provide direct civil legal services to underrepresented individuals including those living in poverty and/or those deprived of their civil or human rights.
 The proposed legal work can add capacity to one of the host organization’s current programs (such as a staff attorney position) or can be a new, innovative project developed with the host organization.

-We do not have funding priorities for project issue areas in civil law or the host organizations' locations.
-Our goal is to help people with limited resources to access high-quality direct civil legal services and to launch the careers of smart, new lawyers who are dedicated to serving others.
+We do not have funding priorities for project issue areas in civil law or the host organizations' locations in the U.S. Our goal is to help people with limited resources to access high-quality direct civil legal services and to launch the careers of smart, new lawyers who are dedicated to serving others.
 However, the proposed fellowship work should focus on helping individuals with their civil legal needs, rather than on impact litigation or policy reform.
 As our list of Gallogly Fellows indicates, we have funded a wide range of impactful legal work across the country.